vitekzkytek/PythonDataIES/README.md

 The course can be allowed for master students only or JEB109 - Econometrics I. can be set as an explicit prerequisity to allow for 3rd year bachelor students

 The course is designed for students that have already experienced at least some basic coding experience.
 It does not need to be very advanced, but they should know be aware of concepts such as ` for ` loop ,`if` and `else`,`variable` or `function`.

+No knowledge of Python is required for entering the course.

 ## Sources
 ### Documentations